chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 POST   /apply-rules                                   | start applying pending rule or project edits DELETE /apply-rules                                   | stop applying pending rule or project edits

-**NOTE**: With a large ammount of historical compliance data, rule application can take a considerable amount of time.
+**NOTE**: With a large amount of historical compliance data, rule application can take a considerable amount of time.
 If making a large number of rule changes, it's best to batch them up and apply them all at once.